Academic Catalog 2024-2025

 Expected Completion Dates (Graduation Dates)

-GPS Student Financial Services initiates financial aid offers based on the student’s Expected Completion Date in Workday.
+GPS One-Stop Student Financial Services initiates financial aid offers based on the student’s Expected Completion Date in Workday.
 It is the student’s responsibility to confirm that the Expected Completion Date is accurate to ensure that the financial aid offer is made in a timely manner.
 If a student has questions about the Expected Completion Date, they should consult with their Academic Advisor, Student Success Counselor, or the Records Office.

 Students who are receiving the Cal Grant are allowed to receive up to the cost of tuition and fees in their graduating semester, as long as the student has remaining eligibility and does not exceed the full-time maximum semester amount for the tuition and fees portion of the grant.
 If a student receives Cal Grant up to the tuition and fees in a semester and the student does not actually graduate in that semester, the Cal Grant may need to be reduced.